MongoEngine/mongoengine/CONTRIBUTING.rst

 Supported Interpreters
 ----------------------

-MongoEngine supports CPython 2.7 and newer.
+MongoEngine supports CPython 3.7 and newer as well as Pypy3.
 Language features not supported by all interpreters can not be used.

-Python 2/3 compatibility
+Python3 codebase
 ----------------------

-The codebase is written in a compatible manner for python 2 & 3 so it is important that this is taken into account when it comes to discrepencies between the two versions (see https://python-future.org/compatible_idioms.html).
+Since 0.20, the codebase is exclusively Python 3.

+Earlier versions were exclusively Python2, and was relying on 2to3 to support Python3 installs.
-Travis runs the tests against different Python versions as a safety net.
+Travis runs the tests against the main Python 3.x versions.

 Style Guide
 -----------

 MongoEngine uses `black <https://github.com/python/black>`_ for code formatting.
+Black runs as part of the CI so it will fail in case the code is not formatted properly.

 Testing
 -------